1998 Primestar 500: Practice

 Originally, two practice sessions were scheduled to be held, with one on Friday, March 6, and one on Saturday, March 7, However, due to rain on Saturday, the Saturday practice session was cancelled.

-The only practice practice session was held on Friday, March 6.
+The only practice session was held on Friday, March 6.
 Robert Pressley, driving for Jasper Motorsports, would set the fastest time in the session, with a lap of 29.359 and an average speed of 188.834 mph.

 During the session, Dale Earnhardt, Inc. rookie driver Steve Park would blow a tire heading into turn 4, causing him to slam the outside wall.
 The car, which had lost brakes by this point, would then proceed to ricochet again into front stretch outside wall two times.
 After proceeding the second front stretch hit, the car would proceed to head onto pit road, where Park slammed the pit road wall, with the car eventually stopping.
 Park would suffer fractures of the right thighbone, the left shoulder blade and collarbone and two broken front teeth.
 In replacement, Phil Parsons would attempt to qualify the car.
 Park was out for five months before eventually returning in the 1998 Brickyard 400.